raspberrypi/documentation/configuration/raspi-config.md

 ### Change User Password

 The default user on Raspberry Pi OS is ```pi``` with the password ```raspberry```.
 You can change that here.
 Read about other [users](../linux/usage/users.md).

+From the console, this can be changed with `passwd`.

 <a name="network-options"></a>
 ### Network Options